HamdyTawfeek/crypto-analytics/README.md

 ### Introduction

-This is a simple single web application to visualize [coinAPI](https://www.coinapi.io/) data using [Chart.js](https://www.chartjs.org/) for the following cryptocurrencies:
+This is a simple single page web application to visualize [coinAPI](https://www.coinapi.io/) data using [Chart.js](https://www.chartjs.org/) for the following cryptocurrencies:

  * Bitcoin (**BTC**)
  * Ethereum (**ETH**)